AISA-AISuperAgency/aisa-decision-intelligence-layer/architecture.md

 A decision scenario is captured through the Pilot Intake Engine (PIE).

 This may include:
-- the core question
+- The core question
-- available options
+- Available options
-- key participants
+- Key participants
-- constraints
+- Constraints
-- intended outcomes
+- Intended outcomes

 ---